francescobusolin/faiss_pEE/EARLYEXIT.md

 So you need to have both these libraries available to be linked against our code.

 # Compilation
-In general, you can follow the instructions provided by FAISS to build from the source; however, note that we exclusively used and thus tested the CPU-based version as customization, and rebuilding from the source the GPU variant can and *will* be tedious and error-prone.
+In general, you can follow the instructions provided by FAISS to build from the source; however, please keep in mind that we exclusively used and thus tested the CPU-based version as customization, and rebuilding from the source the GPU variant can and *will* be tedious and error-prone.
 The CMake command that we used to compile our solution is:
 ```
 cmake -DFAISS_ENABLE_GPU=OFF \